Best Practices for Marketing Your Mentoring Program

 Will it be open to anyone in the company or directed at high potential employees or underrepresented individuals?
 Once you’ve established who your marketing mentorships to, it’s time to consider some ways to promote your program.

 Internal communication is a powerful tool to spread the word about your workplace mentoring program.
-Create a unique and engaging email with a strong call-to-action, such as sign up now or click here for more information.
+Create a unique and engaging email with a great hook sentence, such as sign up now or click here for more information.
 If your organization has an employee newsletter, write something for it that features your program.
 For example, look for success stories that you can share.
 Allow participants to help you market your mentorship program.

 Feature some information on your company intranet to attract participants.
 You can leave it up for a few weeks or let it stay up indefinitely so people can register on demand.
 Be sure the include a link where they can sign up or get more information.